racompton/routinator-manual/source/installation.rst

           deb [arch=amd64] https://packages.nlnetlabs.nl/linux/ubuntu/ focal main

-       In case you want to install Release Candidates as well, add one of the following lines.
-This is not recommended for production systems:
+       In case you want to install Release Candidates as well, add one of the following lines instead.
+This is **not recommended** for production
+       systems:

        .. code-block:: text